This page describes how to create a task handler, the code that handles a push

 When you write you handler, follow these guidelines:

-The code should return an HTTP status code within the range 200–299 to indicate success.
+The code must return an HTTP status code within the range 200–299 to indicate success.
 Any other code indicates that the task failed.

 Push tasks have a fixed completion deadline that depends on the scaling type of the service that's running them.
 Automatic scaling services must finish before 10 minutes have elapsed.
 Manual and basic scaling services can run up to 24 hours.
 If your handler misses the deadline, the Task Queue service assumes the task failed and will retry it.

-It is important to consider whether the handler is idempotent.
-App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it at least once.
+The handler must be idempotent.
+App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it to a handler at least once.
 Note that in some rare circumstances, multiple task execution is possible, so your code must ensure that there are no harmful side-effects of repeated execution.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.